 Frying the Dough

-Oil temperature is critically important in making perfect beignets.
+Oil temperature is critically important in making perfect beignets, and is similar to making paczki.
 If your oil is too cool, the beignets will be dense and chewy.
 If your oil is too hot then the outside will be dark before the inside has cooked.
 Use a candy thermometer, and check the temperature before each batch to ensure that the oil is ready.

 Pecan Praline Beignets Are Even Better Than Plain!